mansoorkhan96/filament-versionable/README.md

 }
 ```

-Add `RevisionsAction` to your page, this action would appear when there are any versions for the model your are viewing/editing.
+Add `RevisionsAction` to your edit/view pages, this action would only appear when there are any versions for the model you are viewing/editing.

 ```php
 use Mansoor\FilamentVersionable\Page\RevisionsAction;